 We’re In the Movies!

-AHS has had the unique opportunity to partner with a class from the Communications Arts and Sciences Program at Calvin College.
-AHS had been interested in making a video that served as an introduction to Ada history and to the community in general.
-Jake Bosmeijer, Chief Engineer at Calvin’s DeVos Communication Center, has helped make that dream a reality.
-Jake and students spent the past semester learning about Ada, scripting, filming, interviewing and editing.
-We have been fortunate to benefit from their advanced technological skills and fresh approach.
-The finished product, Ada: Historical Momentum, is a bite-sized temptation that will leave you wanting more!
-The video will be available here soon!
+The Ada Historical Society has had the unique opportunity to partner with a class from the Communications Arts and Sciences Program at Calvin College.
+Our goal was to create a video that served as an introduction to Ada history and to the community in general.
+AHS has been fortunate to benefit from the students’ advanced technological skills and fresh approach.
+The finished product is a bite-sized temptation that will leave you wanting more!
+Click here to see Ada: Historical Momentum.

 This image from the early 1900s shows the Ada Post Office when it was located at the corner of Ada Dr. and Thornapple River Dr. (the site of the current telephone building.)
 That building burned down in 1920.
 For years after that, the Post Office was located in the Masonic Temple building on the corner of Ada Dr. and Bronson St. (now the Ada Bike Shop and Schnitz Deli.)
 Students from Calvin College treated the photograph to a colorization process for inclusion in the new Ada history video, “Ada: Historical Momentum.”